f5devcentral/f5-big-iq/README.md

 **Note:** These templates are supported only with BIG-IQ 7.0.0 and above.

 F5 maintains this BIG-IQ Application Services 3 Extension (AS3) template library to provide you with templates that you can either use directly or with just a few changes of your own.
 Use the instructions here to download these templates to your BIG-IQ system.
 Once downloaded, you can use these templates just as you would any other AS3 application template.
-AS3 templates perform on the BIG-IQ in uch  the same way as they do on BIG-IP.
-For more detail on how AS3 and how it works, refer to the CloudDocs content: [Using AS3 with BIG-IQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html).
+AS3 templates perform on the BIG-IQ in much  the same way as they do on BIG-IP.
+For more detail on AS3 and how it works, refer to the CloudDocs content: [Using AS3 with BIG-IQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html).

 List of AS3 Templates
 ---------------------